MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 ## Create user data folders

-Specify the user data folder using the **userDataFolder** parameter when creating **CoreWebView2Environment.** WebView2 stores browser data in a subfolder of the specified folder.

-When no userDataFolder is specified, WebView2 will use a default user data folder.
+To specify the location of the user data folder, include the `userDataFolder` parameter when calling `CoreWebView2Environment`.
+After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.
+When `userDataFolder` is not specified, WebView2 creates user data folders at default locations as follows:

 - For packaged Windows Store apps, the default user folder will be the **LocalFolder** sub folder of the package’s **ApplicationData folder.**
 - For legacy desktop apps, the default user data folder is the **exe path + “.WebView2”**.
 For legacy desktop apps, we highly recommend you specify a user data folder when creating **CoreWebView2Environment.** This folder should be in the same folder all other app data is stored.